NicholasSperry/RetinaSmartCamera/README.md

 * `timelog.md` The time log kept for this project.
 * `plan.md` Week-by-week explanation of the weekly plan.
 * `scripts/` Bash scripts used to download the dataset collected for the project, and Ozimek's retina data to run his Retina code taken from [RetinaVision](https://github.com/Pozimek/RetinaVision).
+* `retina_data/` Retina data files needed to run Ozimek's Retina code.
+These have been taken from [RetinaVision](https://github.com/Pozimek/RetinaVision/tree/master/data)
-* `bin/` Retina CUDA library developed by Ozimek, which is needed to run his Retina code with GPU acceleration, taken from [RetinaVision](https://github.com/Pozimek/RetinaVision)
+* `bin/` Retina CUDA library developed by Ozimek, which is needed to run his Retina code with GPU acceleration, taken from [RetinaVision](https://github.com/Pozimek/RetinaVision/tree/master/bin)
 * `models/` Contains pre-trained PyTorch models.
 * `notebooks/` The source code of this project.
 This was done entirely using Jupyter notebooks.
 A `manual.md` file is also included in this folder explaining how to run the code.